 Violinist Marian Yang, hailed by the San Francisco Examiner as a performer of great "panache," works as a private teacher and free lance musician in the Palo Alto area.
 Born into a musical family, she began violin lessons at the age of five and has grown into a musician of great technical skill and musical sensitivity.

 Marian specializes in new music and has worked with many outstanding composers and ensembles in the Bay Area.
-Her recent performance of the Berg Violin Concerto was well received by the San Francisco Examiner.
-She has performed regularly at the San Francisco Center for New Music and San Francisco Conservatory of Music as part of the BluePrint New Music Series.
-Marian was recently featured as a solo performer for the Alone/Not Alone series for solo instruments and electronics at the Center for New Music, which presented new works for soloist and electronics by living women composers.
-She has also presented new works for violin and electronics recital and electronics performance with New York based composer Patrick Castillo at the 2015 Hot Air Music Festival in San Francisco and performances with jazz composer Terence Blanchard at SFJAZZ Center.
-She is a regular performer with San Francisco-based opera company Opera Parallele and the California Pops Orchestra, and the Santa Cruz Symphony.
+Her performance of the Berg Violin Concerto at San Francisco Conservatory was well received by the San Francisco Examiner.
+Marian was also recently featured on Alone/Not Alone series at the Center for New Music, which presented new works for soloist and electronics by living women composers.
+She has also presented new works for violin and electronics at the Hot Air Music Festival at San Francisco Conservatory.
+Beyond her solo work, Marian has worked with San Francisco-based opera company Ensemble Parallele, new music ensemble After Everything, the California Pops Orchestra, and the Santa Cruz Symphony.

 In addition to her performance career, Marian runs a private violin studio with locations in Palo Alto, CA, and Mountain View, CA. She is a Suzuki-certified instructor and received her training from Cathryn Lee at the Northern California Suzuki Institute.
 Marian believes in nurturing the whole student as part of a well-rounded education.
 Her teaching emphasizes whole body awareness, solid technique, and careful listening skills.
-Marian's students are actively involved in both the California Youth Symphony and local school orchestra programs.
+Marian's students are actively involved in local youth orchestra and school orchestra programs.